liusida/Voxelyze.jl/README.md

 }
 ```

-For further usage, please refer to the [user guide](https://github.com/jonhiller/Voxelyze/wiki).
-Complete documentation is avaialable [here](http://jonhiller.github.io/Voxelyze/annotated.html).

 Compiling Voxelyze
 --------

 The Voxelyze code is structured as a library and compiles on linux and mac.
 The usual "make" can be executed on linux and mac to build a dynamic shared *.so library.
+To compile an example as shown above ```clang++ example.cpp -I./include -L.lib -lvoxelyze```

 Define "USE_OMP" in the preprocessor to enable multithreaded solving.